morgana-x/HaruhiNoGyakuten-English-Patch/README.md

 # HaruhiNoGyakuten-English-Patch

 An english patch for all the games in the Haruhi no Gyakuten (Haruhi's Turnabout / Suzumiya Haruhi: Ace Detective) series.

-Reccomended that [DmfLib](https://github.com/morgana-x/dmfLib)'s extracting utility is used to apply the patch.
+Reccomended that [DmfLib](https://github.com/morgana-x/dmfLib)'s extract/repack utility is used to apply the patch.

 Links to the games: